DanConwayDev/ngit-cli/README.md

 # ngit

-a command-line tool and git plugin to work with nostr enabled git repositories
+nostr plugin for git

 - clone a nostr repository, or add as a remote, by using the url format nostr://pub123/identifier
 - remote branches begining with `pr/` are open PRs from contributors; `ngit list` can be used to view all PRs
 - to open a PR, push a branch with the prefix `pr/` or use `ngit send` for advanced options
+- publish a repository to nostr with `ngit init`

 browse [gitworkshop.dev/repos](https://gitworkshop.dev/repos) to find nostr repositories.